LucasWaelti/kalibr-wiki/Rolling-Shutter-Camera-calibration.md

-The Rolling shutter calibration tool provides full intrinsic calibration (projection, distortion and shutter parameters) of rolling shutter cameras [1].
+The _rolling shutter calibration_ tool provides full intrinsic calibration (projection, distortion and shutter parameters) of rolling shutter cameras [1].

 ## How to use?